Beyond Toast: Ideas for Your Basic Loaf

 - Cheese / Charcuterie Board Star: Slice your fresh loaf and serve it alongside your favourite cheeses, cured meats, olives, and chutneys.
 It's the perfect vehicle for all those delicious flavours.

 Sourdough actually keeps quite well, but after a few days, it might start to feel a bit firm or dry.
 Don't throw it out!
 Stale sourdough is incredibly versatile.
-First things first, if you know you won't eat it all, check out our guide on Freezing Sourdough Bread.
+First, if you know you won't eat it all, check out our guide on Freezing Sourdough Bread.

 But if you do have stale bread, here are some great uses:

-- Croutons: Cube your stale bread.
-For oven croutons, toss with olive oil, salt, pepper, and maybe some herbs (garlic powder, oregano), then bake in an oven (around 180°C/350°F) until golden brown and crunchy.
-Alternatively, pan-fry the oiled cubes in a skillet over medium heat, tossing frequently, until crisp.
-Perfect for salads and soups.
+- Homemade Croutons: Cube stale bread.
+For oven croutons, toss with olive oil, salt, pepper, garlic powder, and herbs (oregano/rosemary work well).
+Bake at 180°C/350°F until golden and crunchy.
+For a quicker version, pan-fry the oiled cubes in a skillet over medium heat, tossing frequently until crisp.

 -

-French Toast / Eggy Bread: Stale sourdough is fantastic for French toast as it soaks up the egg mixture without falling apart.
+The Best French Toast: Stale sourdough is fantastic for French toast as it soaks up the egg mixture without falling apart.

-- Panzanella (Italian Bread Salad): Tear stale bread into chunks.
-Toast them lightly (optional).
-Combine with ripe tomatoes, cucumber, red onion, basil, and a simple vinaigrette dressing.
-Let it sit for a bit for the bread to soak up the juices.
-Delicious in summer.
+- Panzanella (Tuscan Bread Salad): Tear stale bread into chunks.
+Toast lightly.
+Combine in a large bowl with ripe chopped tomatoes, cucumber, thinly sliced red onion, and lots of fresh basil.
+Whisk together olive oil, red wine vinegar, salt, and pepper for a simple vinaigrette.
+Pour over, toss gently, and let it sit for at least 20 minutes for the bread to soak up the juices.